lillypad/pve-qemu-unlocked/README.md

 # Features to Come
 - Setup Travis CI to serve builds to everyone without having to compile their own
-- Modifications to the UI to allow all other CPUs
+- Modifications to the UI to allow all other CPUs supported by `qemu`

 # Dependancies
 - Docker